kobertlam/UFOs/README.md

     ![Image 2](static/images/image2.jpg)
     4. You may further narrow down the results by adding multiple criteria.
 For example, type in 'triangle' in the shape field, and press [tab], the table will show records that matched all the criteria.
     ![Image 3](static/images/image3.jpg)
-    5. You are reset the search results by clicking the 'UFO Sightings' button in the top left hand corner.
+    5. You can reset the search results by clicking the 'UFO Sightings' button in the top left hand corner.

-by walking her through the process of using the search criteria.
-Use images of your webpage during the filtering process to support your explanation.

-- Deliverables:
-    1. updated app.js
-    2. upated index.html
-    3. data.js
-    4. updated README.md (this file)

 ## Summary:
-- In a summary statement, describe one drawback of this new design and two recommendations for further development.
+- Although the webpage and dynamic table are working as intended, there is a main drawback of the design: the formatting of the input 'date' field is confusing.
+Is it mm/dd/yyyy or dd/mm/yyyy?
+- Recommendations for improvement:
+    1. Replacing the text box with a calendar in the 'date' field.
+    2. Setup a dropdown button for the 'Shape' field, and allow user to select the pre-defined shape from the list.
+    3. Add a [Clear All] button to reset all values input in the filter search.